d-led/ris/README.md

     ]
 }
 ```

+The definition can also be written in a more multi-line friendly [YAML](http://yaml.org/) format (via [yaml-cpp](https://github.com/jbeder/yaml-cpp)).
+I.e. see [acceptance_test/test.yml](acceptance_test/test.yml).
+YAML format is deliberately held structurally compatible with JSON and not idiomatical YAML.

 Two c++11 files ([.h](acceptance_test/resource.h) and [.cpp](acceptance_test/resource.h)) containing the resources as string constants will be generated if everything is ok.
 These can be compiled along with your project and used to retrieve string resources.